-Applications should be made to the Secretary of the Society by April 2017 (deadline tbc) and consist of i) a covering letter containing a summary (up to 1,000 words) of the applicant's doctoral thesis ii) a CV iii) details of any other funding which the candidate is receiving towards their studies iv) two academic references and v) a sample of written work of not more than 6,000 words.
-Applications should be submitted as a single PDF file.
-Candidates will be notified by early July of the outcome of their applications, which will be assessed by a panel of judges nominated by the Society's steering committee.
+Applications should be made to the Secretary of the Society and consist of i) a covering letter containing a summary (up to 1,000 words) of the applicant’s doctoral thesis ii) a CV iii) details of any other funding which the candidate is receiving towards their studies iv) two academic references and v) a sample of written work of not more than 6,000 words.
+Applications should be submitted as a single PDF file (references can be sent separately, though it is the applicant’s responsibility to ensure they arrive on time).
+Candidates will be notified by early July of the outcome of their applications, which will be assessed by a panel of judges nominated by the Society’s steering committee.

-Applicants for the Society's awards should be members of the Society at the time of application.
+Applicants for the Society’s awards should be members of the Society at the time of application.
 Research grant applications may be accompanied by applications for membership, full details of which can be found here.
 It is a condition of the award that successful candidates present a report on their research.
-A 400-word report should be sent to the Society’s News Editor, Dr Jessica Wardhaugh at J.Wardhaugh@warwick.ac.uk and copied to the Secretary of the Society, Dr. Andrew W M Smith at firstname.lastname@example.org.
+A 400-word report should be sent to the Society’s News Editor, Dr Jack Rhoden at email@example.com and copied to the Secretary of the Society, Dr Luc-Andre Brunet (firstname.lastname@example.org).
 The report may be published in French History and in the News section of the website.

 The Ralph Gibson Bursary Award winners: